isomerpages/moh-upec/_our-work/Community Responsiveness/Community Outreach.md

 <p>UPEC recognises the importance of proactive engagement with the community
 and strives to strengthen local connections through close collaboration with our partners to create lasting positive impacts.
-By engaging directly with the members of public, we not only raise awareness about CPR+AED but also foster a sense of unity and shared responsibility.
-This outreach enables us to work hand in hand with various agencies - such as the Ministry of Home Affairs' SGSecure, SAFRA's Total Defence engagement, and the People's Association's Community Resilience Day - to drive meaningful change across Singapore.</p>
+By engaging directly with the members of the public, we not only raise awareness about CPR+AED but also foster a sense of unity and shared responsibility.
+This outreach enables us to work hand in hand with various agencies — such as the Ministry of Home Affairs' SGSecure, SAFRA's Total Defence engagement, and the People's Association's Community Resilience Day — to drive meaningful change across Singapore.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Community Responsiveness/ISOMER_2_08.png">